 Signs of a sweetheart scammer

-Avoiding online dating scams starts with knowing what to look out for in your dating interactions.
-What are some signs the person you’re talking to is actually a con artist?
-Be on alert if they:
+Avoiding online dating scams starts with knowing what to signs to look out for.
+The person you’re talking to may be a con artist if they:

-- “Love bomb” you: Love bombing is standard among sweetheart scammer tactics.
-It’s when a person lavishes you with excessive flattery, affection, and praise early in the relationship in an effort to manipulate your emotions.
+- “Love bomb” you: Love bombing is a standard among sweetheart scammer tactics.
+It’s when a person lavishes you with excessive flattery, affection, and even material gifts early in the relationship in an effort to manipulate your emotions.

 - Ask you to move to another app or website to speak privately.